-Incorrect Behaviour: Any form of unsportsmanlike or improper conduct towards (a) Officials or any other party connected with the Event (other Athletes, journalist, volunteers, OC staff, FEI representatives, members of the public etc.) and/or (b) Doping Control Officers, Testing Veterinarian, Chaperones and/or any other person involved in the collection of a doping control sample.
-Examples of Incorrect Behaviour include, but are not limited to, (i) shouting aggressively or using offensive language (swearing); (ii) physical violence, (iii) making inappropriate gestures; (iv) issuing a threat; (v) failure or refusal to comply with the reasonable instructions of an Official, the FEI or the OC; (vi) damaging the property of another person; (vii) inciting or encouraging others to engage in Incorrect Behaviour; (viii) engaging in conduct that endangers others persons or Horses; or (ix) assisting, encouraging, aiding, abetting, conspiring, covering up a rule violation (or attempted rule violation) by another person.
+Incorrect Behaviour: Any form of unsportsmanlike or improper conduct by any Participant (including any Organiser) in connection with an Event or Competition or that otherwise (even if not in connection with an Event or Competition) may impact the reputation of the FEI or equestrian sport, including (without limitation) towards (a) Officials or any other party connected with the Event (other Athletes, journalist, volunteers, OC staff, FEI representatives, members of the public etc.) and/or (b) Doping Control Officers, Testing Veterinarian, Chaperones and/or any other person involved in the collection of a doping control sample.
+Examples of Incorrect Behaviour include, but are not limited to, (i) shouting aggressively or using offensive-, abusive, or otherwise inappropriate language (e.g., swearing, derogatory language); (ii) physical violence, intimidation, or harassment (iii) making offensive, abusive, or otherwise inappropriate gestures; (iv) issuing a threat or acting in a threatening manner; (v) hostility, prejudice, or unlawful discrimination on grounds of race, colour, sex, sexual orientation, language, religion, national or social origin, disability, or other protected status;; (vi) failure or refusal to comply with the reasonable instructions of an Official, the FEI or the OC; (vii) disrupting the preparation of other Athletes for Competition or disrupting a prize giving ceremony or other official ceremony; (viii) damaging the property of another person; ( $\forall i \times i \times i$ ) inciting or encouraging others to engage in Incorrect Behaviour; (viiix) engaging in conduct that endangers others persons, or Horses, or animals; or (ixi) assisting, encouraging, aiding, abetting, conspiring, covering up a rule violation (or attempted rule violation) by another person, (xii) failing to promptly report to the FEI any incident, fact, or matter that may indicate a potential violation of the FEI Rules and Regulations, including failure to report horse abuse, (xiii) acting in a dishonest or deceptive manner or in bad faith, or (xiv) acting in a manner contrary to the principles of fair play or good sportsmanship